adrien2p/nestjs-sequelize-jwt/README.md

  ### How it works

+- To run lint and fix `npm run lint`
+- To run tests suite `npm run test`
 - Start the server `npm start`
 - To run the transpiler `npm run prestart:prod`
 - To start the prod server `npm run start:prod`